 Agribusiness programs focus on the business angle of running a farm or other facilities within the commercial agriculture industry.
 Students learn how to create marketing materials, prepare budgets and manage human resources.

 Students searching for online training in agribusiness will have an easy time finding options, primarily from community colleges and four-year universities.
 They may enroll in individual courses in the field as well as entire distance learning agribusiness programs.
+Some programs are offered fully online, while others are presented in hybrid formats.

 Examples include the following programs: